-The minimum age is 12 years old on event day - participants under 18 years of age need the consent of their parents or guardian and must be accompanied by their guardian during the climb and on event day.
+The minimum age is 12 years old on event day.
+Participants over 12 and under 18 years of age, must have the consent of their parents or guardian, and must be accompanied by a parent or guardian on event day.

 How do I join a team?

 Anyone can sign-up and create a team for Eureka Stair Climb.
 Individual climbers are able to create a team and invite others to join them.
 Please note however, there will be no special recognition for the fastest team or the top fundraising team, as the size of each team can vary from 2 to 20 or more in numbers.